“Good food is not found where restaurants are plentiful.

 The seared scallops with pork hock, leek terrine and horseradish cream is an elegant play on the classic combination of seafood and pork.

-Two plump and perfectly seared scallops sit on top of a slice of pork hock and leek terrine.
+Two plump scallops sit on top of a slice of pork hock and leek terrine.
 The horseradish cream offers just a teasing amount of heat to the sweet and succulent scallops while the terrine is tender with small chunks of salty meat.

 This dish is like a beautiful woman with a pair of delectable assets to tempt and subtle flavours to flirt.